 What aspects of your life or career before now have best prepared you for your UBC graduate program?

 During my undergraduate degree, I volunteered on many occasions and also worked for various sports teams, both amateur and professional.
-This is where I discovered my passion for sport-related concussion, as working for different organizations allowed me to truly understand players first hand and their experiences.
+This is where I discovered my passion for sport-related concussion, as working for different organizations truly gave me a first-hand understanding of players and their experiences.
 I also did an undergraduate research thesis in my final year of my degree, which was my first exposure to research, confirming my interest in academia.

 What do you like to do for fun or relaxation?